kenballus/smtp-garden/README.md

 ## TODO
 - See [issues](https://github.com/kenballus/smtp-garden/issues) tab for new candidate MTAs.
+- [msmtp](images/msmtp) has a workaround for a weird socket bug, see [issues](https://github.com/kenballus/smtp-garden/issues)
+- start [nullmailer](images/nullmailer) with a signal-handling script, for graceful shutdown
 - [OpenSMTPD](images/opensmtpd) demonstrated stricter RFC 2822-enforcing behavior than the other relays.
 Examine source further.
 - [Apache James](images/james) (8/1/2024)
   - Further minimize changes to example config files